-Proposed Phase 1 features include restoration of the Shipwright’s Cottage into a café and restroom; building an approximately 25-foot wide “food pavilion” on Innes Avenue; building an approximately 24-foot wide roofed “front porch” on Innes Avenue; creating a path from Innes Avenue to the water; building an event pavilion, makers space, maintenance building, restroom, and floating dock; and adding wetlands.
+Proposed Phase 1 features include restoration of the Shipwright’s Cottage into a café and restroom; building an approximately 25-foot wide “food pavilion” business on Innes Avenue; building an approximately 24-foot wide roofed “front porch” on Innes Avenue for gatherings; creating a path from Innes Avenue to the water; building an event pavilion, maintenance building, and floating dock; and adding wetlands.
 There is a recreational bike path that takes riders along the Bay Trail.
 Phase 1 is scheduled to be completed by Spring 2022.

 Learn more about the design: https://bcdc.ca.gov/drb/2020/0210-900-Innes-Exhibits.pdf

-IBNA Concerns on Proposed Park Design: IBNA continues tosupport the long-desired park at 900 Innes as it has since 1999.
-That said, IBNA objects to and has voiced concern to RPD that certain other elements of the proposed design of the historic boatyard fail to protect the property in perpetuity as public outdoor recreation space and are inappropriate for this unique location:
+IBNA Concerns on Proposed Park Design: IBNA continues to support the long-desired park at 900 Innes as it has since 1999.
+That said, IBNA objects to and has voiced concern to RPD that certain elements of the proposed design of the historic boatyard fail to protect the property in perpetuity as public outdoor recreation space and are inappropriate for this unique location:

 - Destroys San Francisco history.
 Important maritime history and education opportunities are lost by eliminating and not replacing the historic boatyard features such as windmill, marine ways, natural siding, signage, and remaining boats.
 IBNA was told that these elements would be replaced, but the current design has eliminated them.

 - Builds a wall on the waterfront.
 Currently there is a 75-foot stretch of open waterfront view along Innes Avenue between the Shipwright’s Cottage and the RFJ Meiswinkle building.
 When all India Basin development is complete, there will be no similar long stretches of public view.
-Constructing the large “food pavilion” building on Innes Avenue physically and visually separates the neighborhood from the park and water.
+Constructing the large “food pavilion” building and roofed “front porch” on Innes Avenue physically and visually separates the neighborhood from the park and water.
 Its purpose as a business has nothing to do with the historic maritime use or waterfront location.

 - Commercializes our public park.
 The design calls for two or three businesses in this 1.5-acre site (the equivalent would be 30 businesses in Dolores Park, where there are none).
-IBNA argues that park land is public open space, that should serve recreation needs.
-There are 10 empty storefronts on Innes Avenue currently and over 220,000 square feet of existing and planned commercial space less than ½ mile away including empty storefronts and a similar food service marketplace long planned on private property at 700 Innes.
+IBNA argues that park land is public open space that should serve recreation needs.
+There are 10 empty storefronts on Innes Avenue currently and over 220,000 square feet of planned commercial space less than ½ mile away including a similar food service marketplace long planned on private property at 700 Innes.

-- Eliminates the dedicated Class 1 Bike Path.
+- Hinders access and safety of the Class 1 Bike Path.
 The Class 1 Bike Path and the Bay Trail are not the same.
 Because of space limitation the Bay Trail and Class 1 Bike Path interact within the historic boatyard.
-Elsewhere, they must separate for best access for commuting bicyclists.
+Elsewhere, they separate for best access for commuting bicyclists.
 The Bay Trail is a recreational, scenic route around the water.
 The Class 1 Bike Path is meant to keep bicyclists safe by creating a transit alternative for them off of Innes Avenue.
-The Class 1 Bike Path designated in the San Francisco Bicycle Plan extends from the park down Hudson Avenue to Hunters Point Boulevard.
-The Bay Trail is a recreational, scenic route around the water.
-Additionally, access to the Class 1 Bike Path from Innes Avenue is unclear; to be useful the Class 1 Bike Path must be accessible at all times.
+In the proposed design, physical access to the Class 1 Bike Path from Innes Avenue is unclear; to be useful the Class 1 Bike Path must be accessible at all times.
 Furthermore, new proposed buildings on Innes block visual access to the Class 1 Bike Path; bikers and walkers using both the Bay Trail and the Class 1 Bike Path will be safer if they can be seen from Innes Avenue.